levysantiago/SistemaWeb-I2oT/GETTING_STARTED.md

 ## Configuring the Apache Tomcat

-[This video](https://www.youtube.com/watch?v=aJ7kdjzIVcw&list=PL_GwGUsBlNyfI0W3ggfffhBdJUqB4981Z&index=32&ab_channel=S%C3%A9rgioRobertoDelfino) explains all the proccess of downloading and configuring the Tomcat inside the Eclipse, but I will explain breafly here too.
+[This video](https://www.youtube.com/watch?v=aJ7kdjzIVcw&list=PL_GwGUsBlNyfI0W3ggfffhBdJUqB4981Z&index=32&ab_channel=S%C3%A9rgioRobertoDelfino) explains all the process of downloading and configuring the Tomcat inside the Eclipse, but I will explain briefly here too.
 In this project I used the Tomcat version 8.0.53.
 The Tomcat is the server I used to run the project.
 To install it, you will access the [Tomcat download page](https://archive.apache.org/dist/tomcat/tomcat-8/v8.0.53/bin/) and choose one of the following compacted packages:

 <div align="center">